 Federal prosecutors fight effort to unseal Assange charges

+"Any contrary rule would completely undermine the proper functioning of the criminal process at this stage: anyone could petition the Court to require the government to confirm whether the time was right to flee or evade arrest," prosecutor Gordon Kromberg wrote.

+Assange has been staying in the Ecuadorian Embassy in London since 2012 under a grant of asylum and has long expressed fear of a U.S. prosecution.
+Recently, Ecuadorian officials have placed restrictions on Assange's use of the embassy, including requirements that he clean up after his cat.

-Free-press advocates asked a judge to unseal charges against Assange after prosecutors inadvertently mentioned those charges in an unrelated case.
+The Reporters Committee for Freedom of the Press asked a judge Nov.
+16 to unseal charges against Assange after prosecutors inadvertently mentioned those charges in an unrelated case.
+The committee's lawyers argue that the government no longer has any legitimate reason to keep the charges under seal now that they have mistakenly been made public.

 Prosecutors acknowledge the mistake in Monday's court filing but refuse to say whether the error is confirmation Assange has actually been charged.